MovingBlocks/Logistics/jenkins/README.md

 [github-app]: https://github.com/jenkinsci/github-branch-source-plugin/blob/master/docs/github-app.adoc (GitHub App Authentication Guide)

-The key generated from the GitHub application is included in this repo as `terasology-jenkins-io.github-app.private-key.pkcs8` in the format needed by Jenkins.
+The key generated from the GitHub application was included in this repo as `terasology-jenkins-io.github-app.private-key.pkcs8` in the format needed by Jenkins, that has been moved to a password safe.

 ## Various secrets

 Jenkins has built up a lot of credentials over the years, and all the original instructions are in the https://github.com/MovingBlocks/InfraPlayground repo - for this rejuvenation attempt let us see how few we can get away with:

 * (Username with password) user `gooey` the Artifactory user (id `artifactory-gooey`)
-* (Username with password) user `GooeyHub` the GitHub user - used as our primary robot account for anything automation.
+* (Username with password) user and id `GooeyHub` the GitHub user - used as our primary robot account for anything automation.
 * (Secret text) id `GooeyHubAccessToken` with the personal access token for GooeyHub again (different credential types may be needed in some contexts)
 * (Username with password) user `gooeyhub` on Docker Hub with id `docker-hub-terasology-token`
 * (Secret text) id `destsolDiscordWebhook` with the webhook URL to our Discord (viewable via servevr settings / integrations - although there are a _lot_ of webhooks in there at this point ... maybe all the others are for GitHub direct rather than Jenkins and we stopped using the Jenkins one?) - so this one might be TODO - test